decision making and timelines

 Central Government has committed to providing $70 million of funding which has already been ring-fenced for community scale flood protection for Wairoa.

-It is important to note that the Government requires a confirmed preferred flood mitigation option, and a business case based on that preferred option, to be fully approved by the relevant Minister/s by 31 March 2025.
-If this deadline is not met, the $70 million of Government funding could be withdrawn and there will be no flood mitigation for Wairoa.
+It is important to note that the Government required a confirmed preferred flood mitigation option, and a business case based on that preferred option, to be fully approved by the relevant Ministers.
+Joint Ministerial approval for the PDP occurred in April 2025, with the Crown’s $70 million of funding for Wairoa released in full.

 Central Government has committed to providing $70 million of funding which has already been ring-fenced for community scale flood protection for Wairoa.

-It is important to note that the Government requires a confirmed preferred flood mitigation option, and a business case based on that preferred option, to be fully approved by the relevant Minister/s by 31 March 2025.
-If this deadline is not met, the $70 million of Government funding could be withdrawn and there will be no flood mitigation for Wairoa.
+It is important to note that the Government required a confirmed preferred flood mitigation option, and a business case based on that preferred option, to be fully approved by the relevant Ministers.
+Joint Ministerial approval for the PDP occurred in April 2025, with the Crown’s $70 million of funding for Wairoa released in full.